Yousef Casewit

-Yousef Casewit is an Egyptian Quranic scholar and assistant professor of Qur'anic Studies at the University of Chicago.
+Yousef Casewit is an American Quranic scholar and assistant professor of Qur'anic Studies at the University of Chicago.

 Biography

 Yousef was born in Egypt and raised in Morocco, and has studied with Muslim intellectuals in Morocco, Syria, and Mauritania.
 He received his M.A., M.Phil., and Ph.D. in Islamic Studies from Yale University.
 Casewit worked as a Humanities Research Fellow at New York University Abu Dhabi and an Assistant Professor of Arabic intellectual heritage and culture at the American University of Sharjah before joining the Divinity School at the University of Chicago.
 He is proficient in Arabic, French, and Spanish.